Supportive, Committed South Carolina Divorce Attorneys

 We know that divorce can make life feel overwhelming at times, so we do everything we can to involve them in our process and bring them peace of mind.
 Our attorneys strive to educate and empower clients so that they can maintain autonomy, and make the best decisions possible for their divorce and for their family.
 We strive to keep control in our clients’ hands, while remaining by their side to offer support, guidance, and legal advice relevant to their situations.

 If you are contemplating divorce, or have been served with a divorce complaint, we are ready to answer your questions, address your concerns, and help you create a plan for the future.
-The family law and divorce attorneys at Sodoma Law York work with clients throughout South Carolina.
+The family law and divorce attorneys at Sodoma Law York work with clients in Rock Hill, Fort Mill, and other surrounding South Carolina communities.
 We are at your service.
 Please Contact Us for more information.